 The earth cable is just as important as the positive, think of it as a circle; the positive cable delivers the power, the earth cable completes the circuit.

 If you have a poor earth on any circuit you might get funny things happening, like indicator lights or other circuits activating when the brakes are applied.

-This is cause by a bad earth on the brake circuit, so the power gets earth through other circuits on the trailer.
+This is caused by a bad earth on the brake circuit, so the power gets earthed through other circuits on the trailer.